For answers to other questions, do just strike up a discussion with classmates!

 What’s the difference between a verified certificate and a CS50 Certificate?

-A verified certificate, which you can purchase from from edX, “can provide proof for an employer, school, or other institution that you have successfully completed an online course.
-Verified certificates require you to verify your identity using a webcam and a photo identification card, so employers and schools know that you completed the course work.”
+A verified certificate, which you can purchase from from edX, “can provide proof for an employer, school, or other institution that you have successfully completed an online course.”

-A CS50 Certificate is a free certificate from CS50 itself; CS50 does not verify identities.
+A CS50 Certificate is a free certificate from CS50 itself.

 When are deadlines?